Beatrice1000/measurement_converter/README.md

 •	Ounces to pounds

-If value is entered in cups, the conversion to litres is executed by multiplying the figure in cups by If value is entered in litres, the conversion to cups is executed by multiplying the figure in litres by If value is entered in grams, the conversion to pounds is executed by multiplying the figure in grams by If value is entered in pounds, the conversion to grams is executed by multiplying the figure in pounds by If value is entered in pounds, the conversion to ounces is executed by multiplying the figure in pounds by If value is entered in ounces, the conversion to pounds is executed by multiplying the figure in ounces by
+If value is entered in cups, the conversion to litres is executed by multiplying the figure in cups by 0.236588 If value is entered in litres, the conversion to cups is executed by multiplying the figure in litres by 4.22675 If value is entered in grams, the conversion to pounds is executed by multiplying the figure in grams by 2.00220462 If value is entered in pounds, the conversion to grams is executed by multiplying the figure in pounds by 453.592 If value is entered in pounds, the conversion to ounces is executed by multiplying the figure in pounds by 16 If value is entered in ounces, the conversion to pounds is executed by multiplying the figure in ounces by 0.0625

 Enter the appropriate value for the conversion and the program will display the converted value.

 Limitations of the converter
 •	It does not take into consideration if it is liquid or dry ingredients
+•	It converts only Volume and Mass but could be expanded to consider more options